byverdu/rock-paper-scissors/README.md

 Play with the [RockPaperScissor](http://paper-rock.herokuapp.com/) App

-You can see the staging App in this [link](http://paper-rock-staging.herokuapp.com/)
 #### Task 1

 Grab the code [from the repo](https://github.com/makersacademy/rockpaperscissors), and create a sinatra based web application that you can paly on your browser.